-How your face ages is a multifactorial process and occurs over a number of years.
+How your face ages is a multifactorial process that happens over a number of years.
 However, many patients often consult with the concern that they have aged overnight.
-This may have been triggered by someone commenting on their appearance or looking at an old photograph.
-I always explain the ageing process to my patients so that they can appreciate the changes involved and how these can be addressed.
+This may be triggered by someone commenting on their appearance or looking at an old photograph.
+I always explain the ageing process to my patients during the consultation.
+This helps them appreciate the changes involved and how we can address them.

 What happens to the facial bones and deep fat pads